TH3PL4Y3R1/n_back/README.md

 - Written to `./data/nback_{participant}_{YYYYMMDD_HHMMSS}.csv`.
 - Columns: `participant_id, session_timestamp, block_idx, trial_idx, n_back, stimulus, is_target, lure_type, iti_ms, stim_onset_time, response_key, rt_ms, correct, marker_code_stim, marker_code_resp`.
-- Sidecar metadata JSON is also written next to the CSV (same stem with `.meta.json`) and documents generator settings, ITI range, and the seed.
+- Sidecar metadata JSON is also written next to the CSV (same stem with `.meta.json`) and documents generator settings, ITI range, the seed, detected display refresh (`display_refresh_hz`), and whether the window was fullscreen (`window_fullscreen`).

 ## Markers / Triggers (optional)

 - Call sites are active but `send_marker` is a no-op by default.
-- To enable markers, open `nback_task.py`, set `ENABLE_MARKERS = True`, and follow one commented integration example (LSL / Serial / Parallel).
+- To enable markers, open `nback/markers.py`, set `ENABLE_MARKERS = True`, and follow one commented integration example (LSL / Serial / Parallel).
 Only enable one.
   - LSL: pylsl is pre-listed in requirements; ensure your receiver is running.
   - Serial: adjust serial port name (e.g., `COM3` on Windows or `/dev/ttyUSB0` on Linux).
   - Parallel: ensure your system supports a parallel port and set the correct address.